BenWard/benward-web/jekyll/_posts/blog/2012/2012-03-24-unfinished-again.md

 ## Comments.

-The commentary on commentary has hit popularism this year, but it boils down to three tangential things that arrive in the same place:
+The commentary on commentary has been a popular meme already this year, but for me it boils down to three tangential things that arrive in the same place:

-* Often the quality of comments left on a site are low.
+* Often the quality of comments left on my site are low.
 Of those that are of high quality, they're trapped in a packed stream of all the others.
 * Filtering spam is a ridiculous pass-time.
-* Philosophically, I'm an own your words kinda guy.
+* Philosophically, I believe you should own your words.
 I think that ideally, everyone should have their own space on the web and they should respond to one another by expanding discussion with something of substance.
 I think that since hosted blog services are now commodities: Tumblr, WordPress, Posturous, et al, and that this is an accessible enough option for people.
-For communicating the proliferation of these distributed discussions (and for pieces of feedback that don't warrant an entire post), we have made up for the automated spam infested failures of Trackback and Pingback with the manual, personal success of Twitter.
+For communicating the proliferation of these distributed discussions (and for pieces of feedback that don't warrant an entire post), we have made up for the automated spam infested failures of Trackback and Pingback with the manual, human success of Twitter.

 Together, these justify not having comments on my blog.
 All the old discussions are still here—of course—and all have their original `#comment-1234` permalinks on the pages, but they've been exported into the entries now, and I'm not hosting any subsequent discussion.

-<aside>All that said, a curious thing happened in the course of rebuilding all my pages though, which is that I went and read a lot of old comments and found them regularly delightful.
-I wouldn't say that my removal of the function is necessarily final.</aside>
+<aside><p>That said, a curious thing happened in the course of rebuilding all my pages, which is that I went and read a lot of old comments and found a lot of them delightful.
+I wouldn't say that my removal of the function is necessarily final.</p></aside>

 In place of commenting on the site, I'd like people to message me on Twitter (<a href="https://twitter.com/intent/tweet?related=BenWard&amp;screen_name=BenWard">like this</a>), or other systems (email, IM, etc.), and simply tell me about interesting follow-ups they have or have seen.
 I'm an admirer of other sites (such as [Matt Gemmell](http://mattgemmell.com/2011/11/29/comments-off/)'s, and [John Gruber](http://daringfireball.net)'s) who don't have comments, but who make an effort to post follow-up entires documenting expansion and dissent.
 I'd like to give it a try.